prefix-dev/rattler-build/docs/variants.md

 - "1.20"
 ```

-We can pass a variant configuration file to `rattler-build` using a command line
+We can pass a variant configuration file to `rattler-build` using a command like
-like this:
+the following:

 ```sh
 rattler-build build --variant-config ./variants.yaml --recipe myrecipe.yaml